Icon HelpCircleForumIcon Link

 >> reset

 Next, we will setup a breakpoint to check the state on each iteration of the while loop.
 For instance, if we'd like to see what numbers get multiplied together, we could set up a breakpoint before the operation.
-The bytecode has only a single MUL instruction:
+Looking at our bytecode we can see the main multiplication for our factorial happens at:

 reg[0x11] = 1 # reg17

-So on the first round the numbers are 1 and 1, so we can continue to the next iteration:
+So on the first round the numbers are 1 and 1, so we can continue to the next iteration with the c command:

 >> c